 Editing and Refining

 Be happy!
-You have a first draft!
+You have the first draft of a novel!
 Not everyone makes it this far.
 Know that it’s okay that the first draft isn’t perfect, it isn’t supposed to be.

-1. Review you character arcs and make sure that there aren’t any glaring mischaracterizations.
+1. Review your character arcs and make sure that there aren’t any glaring mischaracterizations.
 Did you plant challenges and opportunities for your character to change so that they can grow throughout the story?

 2. Check your plot.
 And by the way what is your plot?
 Can you identify the central conflict?
 Have you paced it properly?